rhysd/vim-fixjson/README.md

 ## Usage

-Auto fix on saving a JSON file is enabled by default.
+Auto-fix on saving a JSON file is enabled by default.
 And you can also run a `fixjson` formatter by `:FixJson` command.

 ## License